When we use the words “we”, “our” or “us”, we mean Funeral Services Limited or Co-op Funeralcare.

 If you opt to pay with a banker’s draft, you will be required to supply us with a banker’s draft before proceeding with the funeral.
 If the bank is dealing with the deceased’s funds you will need to provide the bank with evidence from ourselves that we are carrying out the funeral.
 Some banks will accept a copy of the agreement which you produce at time of arrangements.
 However, in some instances, the bank may request a formal invoice.
 Once this is produced to the bank they then issue a banker’s draft to ourselves to cover the cost of the funeral.
 We cannot proceed with the funeral until we have received confirmation that the funds are available from the bank.
 If the bank issues a banker’s draft for payment this needs to be sent by recorded delivery to the funeral home arranging the direct cremation or handed to the funeral director or arranger.

-You can also use any member reward towards the price of the service.
+You can use any reward you have in your account towards the price of the service.

 What choices do you have for ashes?

 The agreement form sets out your choices for ashes.

 If you don’t collect ashes within 3 months of the date of the cremation then the crematorium will arrange for the ashes to be scattered in its garden of remembrance.

 What if the person who has died has jewellery, money or other personal items?

 To avoid the risk of loss or damage to jewellery, money or other personal items of the person who has died, we advise that any such items are removed before collection.
 If you decide to leave them then you will be doing so at your own risk.
 We’ll let you know what items are with the deceased.